-Written By: Brad Campbell | April 6, 2022
+Written By: Brad Campbell | November 8, 2024

-These days, it goes without saying that the president is protected by bulletproof glass wherever they go, but that wasn’t always the case.
 Though various presidents have used different forms of ballistic protection since WWII, it wasn’t until Reagan’s presidency in the 1980s that we saw more public instances of bullet-resistant glass protecting the president.

 Since the assassination of President McKinley in 1901, the organization tasked with protecting the life of the POTUS is the Secret Service.

-While images of sunglass- and suit-clad Secret Service agents escorting the presidential motorcade of heavily armored, black limousines are common in modern times, the president wasn’t always so protected.
+You might be familiar with images of sunglass- and suit-clad Secret Service agents escorting the presidential motorcade of heavily armored, black limousines, which are reinforced with the president’s bulletproof glass and other ballistic-grade materials.

-In fact, the original motorcades that presidents traveled in, alongside Secret Service agents, consisted of horses and carriages — there was nothing to be seen of bullet-resistant protection in the early 1900s.
+In fact, the original motorcades that presidents traveled in, alongside Secret Service agents, consisted of horses and carriages — there was nothing to be seen of bullet-resistant presidential protection in the early 1900s.

 As the automobile gradually replaced horse and carriage as the preferred mode of transport, the POTUS and his cohort naturally began to travel in top-of-the-line vehicles.